Inventor of the Laser Power Swing Trainer, Clinton Balgera; created the following advanced training guide for MLB player Eric Thames.

 (b) Extending your stride and swing, using a top-hand release finish as you feel pressure on your rear shoulder for the extreme, low or extended locations.

 PART 1: CONTACT CLOSER TO YOUR BODY (DEEP CONTACT)

-Reduce the size of your Laser Strap to increase the resistance
+Reduce the size of your Laser Power Swing Trainer to increase the resistance

 Once you get this motion down, you’ll see immediate results!

 - Real world example, facing a 90+ mph funky delivery pitcher, tailing up-and-inside giving you limited time to react.
 Therefore your only chance to hit is to let it get deep and use your reflexes.

 - For Deep Contact drills, you are breaking down the explosion phase of your swing.

 - Spread out in your batting stance, back elbow down, start your swing with a slow in turn of your front knee, swinging the bat with your hips, and turning your back foot from your hip joint; not from the ground up.
 Heavy bat top-hand side toss, is an excellent drill to practice this movement.